Manavati: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Pāvani, which is the 41st melakarta.

 Asampurna Melakarta

 Manōranjani is the 5th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale is different.
 It is a shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale).

-Janya rāgams

-Manavati has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with this scale.

-Compositions

-Here are a few common compositions sung in concerts, set to Manavati: